Why many kids face dental issues?

 - Cracked or broken teeth

-How teeth issues are diagnosed in the children?
+How teeth issues are diagnosed in children?

 A pediatric dentist will diagnose the dental issues in your children on the basis of